L7G9/tplot/README.md

   - Timeline Types
     - Date and Time using events ordered by calendar and clock time units including years, months, weeks, days, hours, minutes and seconds
     - Age using events ordered by age in years and months
+	- Historical using years BC to AD
+	- Scientific using thousands, millions and billions of years in the past and future
   - Timeline Views
-    - Web based timeline
+    - Web based timeline showing events in order
-    - PDF timeline
+    - PDF timeline showing events in order positioned to time scale
       - Set timeline scale
       - Control PDF layout
+  - AI Assist
+    - Request ChatGPT find potential events you add to your timeline
+    - Review the results and select which events to add
   - User Guide
     - Getting started guides for common tasks
     - Reference guides explaining all TPlot's objects, values and settings
-  - AI Assist
-    - Request ChatGPT find potential events you add to your timeline
-    - Review the results and select which events to add
   - High availability using AWS EC2 instances in an Auto Scaling Group with a Load Balancer

 ## Project Road Map
-  - Timeline Types
-    - Years BC to AD
-    - Thousands/Millions/Billions of years in the past and future
-  - Ways to view timelines
+  - Bulk event operations
-    - Web based representation
+    - Delete
+	- Set event area
+    - Assign tags
-    - Slide show
+  - Slide show view
-  - Use AWS S3 to allow users to store images with their timelines
+  - Image Support
   - Sharing and collaboration
+  - Improved registration
+    - Password reset
+	- Validate account using email
-  - Register with Google, GitHub etc
+    - Sign up with Google, GitHub etc

 ---
 ## CI/CD